Maria Amalia of Naples and Sicily: Early years

 Maria Amalia was born on 26 April 1782 at the Caserta Palace just outside Naples.
 She was the tenth of eighteen children of Ferdinand I of the Two Sicilies and Maria Carolina of Austria.

 As a young Italian princess, she was educated in the Catholic tradition, which she appears to have taken to heart.
 Maria Carolina, like her mother, Maria Theresa, made an effort to be a part of her daughter's life, though she was cared for daily by her governess, Vincenza Rizzi.
-As a child, Maria Amalia's mother and her aunt, Marie Antoinette, arranged for her engagement to Marie Antoinette's son, Louis Joseph, Dauphin of France, her cousin the future king of France.
+As a child, Maria Amalia's mother and her aunt, Marie Antoinette, arranged for her engagement to Marie Antoinette's son, Louis Joseph, Dauphin of France, her cousin, the future king of France.
 Her young fiancé died in 1789.

 Maria Amalia faced chaos and upheaval from a young age.
 The death of her aunt Marie Antoinette during the French Revolution and her mother's subsequent dramatic actions emblazoned the event in her memory.
 During the outbreak of the French Revolution in 1789, the Neapolitan court was not hostile to the movement.
-When the French monarchy was abolished and her aunt Marie Antoinette and uncle Louis XVI were executed, Maria Amelia's parents joined the First Coalition against France in 1793.
+When the French monarchy was abolished and her aunt Marie Antoinette and uncle Louis XVI were executed, Maria Amalia's parents joined the First Coalition against France in 1793.
 Although peace was made with France in 1796, by 1798 conflict again erupted and the royal family fled to the Kingdom of Sicily, leaving Naples on 21 December 1798 aboard HMS Vanguard, a British Royal Navy vessel protected by two Neapolitan warships.
 Maria Amalia spent the years 1800 to 1802 with her mother in Austria.
 In 1802, she finally returned to Naples with her mother.
 After the invasion of Naples by Napoleon in 1806, the royal family was once more forced to flee to Sicily, where they again settled in Palermo under the protection of British troops.

 While in exile, Maria Amalia encountered her future husband, Louis Philippe d'Orléans, also forced from his home in France due to political complications of the French Revolution and the rise of Napoleon.
 Louis-Philippe's father, the previous Duke of Orléans, had been guillotined during the French Revolution, though he had advocated it in the early years.

 The two were married in 1809, three years after they met in Italy, whereupon Marie-Amelie became Duchess of Orléans.
 The ceremony was celebrated in Palermo 25 November 1809.
 The marriage was considered controversial, because she was the niece of Marie Antoinette, while he was the son of a man who was considered to have played a part in the execution of her aunt.
-Her mother was skeptical to the match for the same reason, but she had given her consent after he had convinced her that he was determined to compensate for the mistakes of his father, and after having agreed to answer all her questions regarding his father.
+Her mother was skeptical of the match for the same reason, but she had given her consent after he had convinced her that he was determined to compensate for the mistakes of his father, and after having agreed to answer all her questions regarding his father.